Super Bowl XXXIV

-Super Bowl XXXIV was an American football game played at the Georgia Dome in Atlanta on January 30, 2000, to determine the National Football League (NFL) champion for the 1999 season.
+Super Bowl XXXIV was an American football game played at the Georgia Dome in Atlanta, Georgia, on January 30, 2000, to determine the National Football League (NFL) champion for the 1999 season.
 The National Football Conference (NFC) champion St. Louis Rams defeated the American Football Conference (AFC) champion Tennessee Titans 23–16 to claim their first Super Bowl win and first NFL championship since 1951.
-To date, it is the most recent NFL championship in which both teams were seeking their first Super Bowl title.
+It is the most recent NFL championship in which both teams were seeking their first Super Bowl title.

-The game featured teams both returning to the postseason after a period of struggles and relocation.
-Led by The Greatest Show on Turf offense, the Rams entered their second Super Bowl appearance with an NFC-best 13–3 regular season record.
-Their season marked the franchise's first playoff run since 1989 and first since relocating from Los Angeles to St. Louis.
+Both teams were returning to the postseason after struggles and relocation.
+Led by The Greatest Show on Turf offense, the Rams entered their second Super Bowl appearance with an NFC-best 13–3 regular-season record.
+Their season marked the franchise's first playoff run since 1989 and first since moving from Los Angeles to St. Louis.
 The Titans also finished the regular season with a 13–3 record and advanced to their Super Bowl debut as a wild card.
-In their first season after retiring the franchise's original Oilers name, the Titans were making their first playoff run since 1993 and first since relocating from Houston to Tennessee.
+In their first season after retiring the franchise's Oilers name, the Titans were making their first playoff run since 1993 and first since moving from Houston to Tennessee.

-Largely a defensive battle during the first half, the Rams converted three field goals by halftime and scored a third quarter touchdown to take a 16–0 lead.
-The Titans responded by scoring 16 straight points to tie the game near the end of regulation, the then-largest deficit to be erased in a Super Bowl and first greater than 10 points.
-On their ensuing drive, the Rams regained the lead off wide receiver Isaac Bruce's 73-yard touchdown.
-Super Bowl XXXIV became best remembered for its final play, in which the Titans reached St. Louis' 10-yard line with six seconds remaining, but linebacker Mike Jones tackled wide receiver Kevin Dyson one yard short of the goal line to prevent a potential game-tying touchdown.
+The Rams scored three field goals by halftime and added a third-quarter touchdown to take a 16–0 lead.
+The Titans responded with 16 straight points to tie the game near the end of regulation, the first time a Super Bowl team had erased a deficit of more than 10 points.
+On their ensuing drive, the Rams regained the lead with wide receiver Isaac Bruce's 73-yard touchdown.
+Super Bowl XXXIV is best remembered for its final play, in which the Titans reached St. Louis's 10-yard line with six seconds remaining, but linebacker Mike Jones tackled wide receiver Kevin Dyson one yard short of the goal line to prevent a touchdown that could have forced overtime or won the game for Tennessee.
 The play became known as "One Yard Short" and "The Tackle".
-Rams quarterback Kurt Warner, who was the first undrafted quarterback and first first-year starter to win a Super Bowl, was named Super Bowl MVP after setting the Super Bowl records for passing yards and pass attempts without an interception.
-He became the sixth player to win both Super Bowl MVP and NFL MVP during the same season and was the last to do so for the next 23 seasons.
+Rams quarterback Kurt Warner, the first undrafted quarterback to win a Super Bowl, was named Super Bowl MVP after setting Super Bowl records for passing yards (414) and pass attempts without an interception (45).
+Warner became the sixth player to win Super Bowl MVP and NFL MVP in a single season, a feat that would go unrepeated for 23 seasons.

-The game has been referred to as the "Dot-com Super Bowl" due to the large amount of advertisements purchased by dot-com companies.
+The game has been called the "Dot-com Super Bowl" for the large amount of advertisements purchased by dot-com companies.
 Regarded as one of the greatest Super Bowls of all time, it was featured on NFL's Greatest Games as "The Longest Yard".